LectureLink/LectureLink/README.md

 # Future Features

-*The following is a list of new features that are to be added in future releases of the product:*
+*The following is a list of new features that could be added in future releases of the product:*
+1. Secure class joining: A Professor should be able to remove a student from a class.
+2. Deletion of classes: Students and Professors cannot delete classes after adding them as of now.
+3. Improved session management: Use cookies to manage user sessions.
+4. Passive check-ins: While the database has been configured to store information regarding passive checkins, the feature is not yet fully implemented by the server.
+5. Complete error routes: There exist unused Error components for handling unauthorized or non-existing routes.
+6. Ability to influence presentations through the "Device View".
+Clicking the "Prev" and "Next" buttons currently do nothing.
+The addition of this feature would likely involve extensive changes to the current codebase.

 # License